 Expect to find dishes that you’ve never heard of before made with spices you’ve never heard of before.
-I’m a big fan of the Spiced Chickpea Falafel and Charred Octopus for starters.
+We’re a big fan of the Spiced Chickpea Falafel and Charred Octopus for starters.
 Very different and very tasty.
 Follow these with their melty Butter Chicken dish or the Tamarind-braised Short Rib.
 Be sure to add their Lobster Macaroni and Cheese as a side.
 It’s filled with chunks of lobster, Black Diamond Cheddar, Sherry and Orecchiette Pasta.
 Located in Disney’s Animal Kingdom Theme Park.

 7. Jiko – The Cooking Place – If you’re looking for some unique food, far from the American Palate you’re use to, this is the place to come.
 The smell of spices and the glow of wood-burning ovens is very welcoming and majestic.
-I can never get over the number of delicious smells that come from this restaurant.
+We can never get over the number of delicious smells that come from this restaurant.
 And if you’re a wine lover, the selection of South African Wines is incredible.
-I love a restaurant that changes its menu seasonally and Jiko – The Cooking Place does just that.
+We love a restaurant that changes its menu seasonally and Jiko – The Cooking Place does just that.
 It’s nice to have staples but when you get to try something totally new each time, that’s all part of the experience.

 North-African Spiced Scallops, Grilled Wild Boar Tenderloin and Tibs in Brik should all get you excited right?!
 If you don’t know what any of these are that’s okay.
 They are amazing appetizers that one must try at least once in their life.
 Follow these with an Oak-Grilled Filet Mignon or Peri Peri Chicken and you’re in heaven.
 There are usually about 8 entrees to choose from that are friendly to meat lovers, vegetarians and vegans alike.
 Every dish is spiced with something you’ve never heard of but you’ll fall in love with it.
 Jiko – The Cooking Place is located at Disney’s Animal Kingdom Lodge.